Canon 100D vs 90D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Canon EOS 90D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 90D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Canon 90D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.